-The first non-Indian residents in the area were the Spanish, who established a small mission complex in 1736 near the site of present day Ciudad Acuna, Del Rio’s Mexican sister city.
+The first non-Indian residents in the area were the Spanish, who established a small mission complex in 1736 near the site of present-day Ciudad Acuna, Del Rio’s Mexican sister city.

-In 1834, a small settlement was established on San Felipe Creek by James Grant and John Charles Beales, but, due to Indian attacks and drought, it was soon abandoned.
+Although the region had good water, it would still be years before anyone permanently settled the area.
+In 1834, a small settlement was established on San Felipe Creek by James Grant and John Charles Beales, but due to Indian attacks and drought, it was soon abandoned.

 After settlers came to the Del Rio area in 1864, the “Mother Ditch” and other irrigation canals were dug for irrigating vineyards, orchards, and gardens, and soon they established a small settlement called Las Sapas or El Salto.
-During this time, the settlement experienced little growth because many of those living in the area were transient, working their way to other more well established communities.
+During this time, the settlement experienced little growth because many of those living in the area were transient, working their way to other more well-established communities.

 During the Civil War, the military camps of the area were abandoned, leaving the frontier open to Indian attacks.
-When the war ended, Fort Clark in Brackettville was re-claimed in 1866 and from 1869 through 1882, Black Seminole Scouts, defended the Texas border west of Fort Clark against Indian attacks.
+When the war ended, Fort Clark in Brackettville was re-claimed in 1866, and from 1869 through 1882, Black Seminole Scouts defended the Texas border west of Fort Clark against Indian attacks.

 The community of San Felipe del Rio got its start in 1868 when the San Felipe Agricultural, Manufacturing, and Irrigation Company was organized.
 Purchasing thousands of acres of land around San Felipe Creek and constructing a network of irrigation canals, they promoted settlement by giving land as wages to its employees, as well as selling small tracts of land to newly arriving settlers.
 By 1871, the company had completed canals to 1,500 acres of land.
 The irrigation canals also provided water to the developing settlement.
 By 1875, the number of acres of land under irrigation had doubled.
 Some of the canals are still in operation today.